nadinespy/Emergence-And-Complexity-In-Variational-Inference/README.md

 ## Current Status

-**This work is ongoing and not yet fully documented or tested.** The project is led by Nadine Spychala in collaboration with Miguel Aguilera.
+**This work is ongoing and the code is not yet documented and tested for replication and wider use.** The project is led by Nadine Spychala in collaboration with Miguel Aguilera.

 ## Usage